 Devices that Fix Themselves – IoT will improve many of our electronic devices to the point where they can self-diagnose, perform their own maintenance, and even order a new one if the end is near.
 Consumers will no doubt prefer to buy the brand that fixes itself, and if it orders for you, you won’t be considering competitor’s products.

-An article in Forbes predicts even larger involvement in our lives, “If a consumer presses the same button fives times on her coffee maker, gets no coffee, angrily tweets about the experience, and slams the door on her way out, IoT marketers can analyze that behavior, address the consumer’s dissatisfaction, order a replacement, and talk to product development.”
+An article in Forbes predicts even larger involvement in our lives, “If a consumer presses the same button fives times on her coffee maker, gets no coffee, angrily tweets about the experience, and slams the door on her way out, Using of IoT in marketers can analyze that behavior, address the consumer’s dissatisfaction, order a replacement, and talk to product development.”

 As IoT becomes so immersed in our lives, marketers won’t have to think outside the box; they can merely look inside a device.